numericalEFT/FeynmanDiagram.jl/README.md

 Run the above script will print out the tree on the terminal,
 ![terminal](docs/figures/terminal_example.png?raw=true "Terminal Ouptut")
+where the 4-pair (t1, t2, t3, t4) gives the imaginary-time indices of the four legs (left in, left out, right in, right out).
+For each channel, the loop order of the left and the right subdiagrams is given.

 and generate a visualization of tree using the ete3 python3 package,
 ![ete](docs/figures/ete_example.png?raw=true "Ete3 visualization")
+where "lp" stands for the loop order of the current set of the 4-vertex diagrams.